stefanoverna/graphql8/guides/development.md

   - Add a new heading for the new version, and paste the four categories of changes into the new section
   - Open the GitHub milestone corresponding to the new version
   - Check each pull request and put it in the category (or categories) that it belongs in
-    - If a change affects the default behavior of GraphQL-Ruby in a disruptive way, add it to `### Breaking Changes` and include migration notes if possible
+    - If a change affects the default behavior of GraphQL8-Ruby in a disruptive way, add it to `### Breaking Changes` and include migration notes if possible
     - Include the PR number beside the change description for future reference
-- Update `lib/graphql/version.rb` with the new version number
+- Update `lib/graphql8/version.rb` with the new version number
 - Commit changes to master
 - Release to RubyGems with `bundle exec rake release`
 - Update the website: